Scope and Motivation

 Amugongo et al. (2025): The Healthcare Reality Check

-This PRISMA-compliant systematic review maps the RAG landscape in clinical healthcare and identifies four severe industry-wide blind spots :
+This PRISMA-compliant systematic review maps RAG applications in clinical healthcare and identifies four severe industry-wide blind spots :

 • Language Bias: 78.9% of healthcare RAG studies rely exclusively on English datasets, while 21.1% use Chinese.
 No other languages are significantly represented.

-• Proprietary Dependency: GPT-3.5 and GPT-4 dominate the research landscape, raising massive data privacy, compliance (HIPAA), and reproducibility concerns in clinical settings.
+• Proprietary Dependency: GPT-3.5 and GPT-4 dominate research, raising massive data privacy, compliance (HIPAA), and reproducibility concerns in clinical settings.

 • Evaluation Fragmentation: There is zero standardization for healthcare RAG evaluation frameworks, making cross-study safety comparison nearly impossible.